Kiezzzx/Staff-Uniform-Ordering-System/README.md

 - Clean API design
 - Usable operational UI

-## Post-Interview Refinements
+## Feature Refinements
-The following updates were implemented after interview discussion and are included in the current codebase:
+The following updates are included in the current codebase:

 - **Edit Request functionality**
   - Managers can edit request line items while the request is still in `REQUESTED` status.